ianxxiao/use-athena/README.md

 # Athena
-**Why are we making Athena?** As passonate bloggers, we often run out of ideas, struggle to create punchy taglines, and feel uncertain if our article will become popular.
+**Why are we making Athena?** As passonate bloggers, we often run out of ideas, struggle to create punchier taglines and interesting outlines, and feel anxious for not knowing how the article will be received.
 It's fustrating.

 **What does Athena do?** Athena helps other bloggers to find better ideas, make bunchier taglines, and shape more unique "voices".